jensmeindertsma/home/content/lame/lame.md

 > There is a famous backdoor in VSFTPd version 2.3.4, and a Metasploit module to exploit it.
 Does that exploit work here?

+This famous backdoor has the identifier `CVE-2011-2523`.
+Why is it so famous?
+This is a backdoor in the source code that starts up a "bind shell" (port start listening for us to connect to and have a shell) when the username during FTP login contains a smiley face `:)`.
+It is largely unknown how the backdoor got into the source code, who is responsible, and what intent this malicious party had.
+This vulnerability had a widespread effect and its reach cannot be overstated.

 We'll start up Metasploit:

 ```